Complete families of smooth space curves and strong semistability: Constructing strongly semistable vector bundles

 The same argument using the strong Lefschetz property shows that the five other sub-linear systems have maximal rank.
-Three of them have exactly one more unknown than equations (those corresponding to exponents of $X$ congruent to $1$,$2$ and $3$ modulo $6$).
+Three of them (corresponding to exponents of $X$ congruent to $1$, $2$ and $3$ modulo $6$) have exactly one more unknown than equations.
 Another has as many unknowns as equations (the one corresponding to exponents of $X$ congruent to $4$ modulo $6$), and the last one has more equations than unknowns.
 Consequently, only three have non-trivial solutions, and moreover a one-dimensional solution space.
 It follows, as wanted, that $h^0(\mathbb{P}^1,\mathcal{S}_+(\frac{15p+1}{4}))=3$. \end{proof}

 \begin{rem} The matrices of the linear systems in the proof of Proposition \ref{syzcalcul} are complicated matrices of binomial coefficients, very similar to those appearing in Han's thesis \cite{Han}.
 It seems difficult to check directly that they are of maximal rank. \end{rem}